1. What Exactly is a Divorce Decree?

 3. The Increasing Role of Digitization

 In recent years, many states have moved toward digitizing court records, making it easier for individuals to request copies of their divorce decrees online.
 States like California, New York, and Florida have robust online systems in place.
 For example, the California Courts website (source) allows you to request divorce decrees and other legal documents directly through an online portal.
+However, digitization is far from universal.
+As of 2021, the National Association of Counties (source) reported that about 30% of U.S. counties offered comprehensive online access to court records.
+The remaining counties may still rely on physical archives, meaning that individuals in these areas might have to submit requests in person or by mail.
+In rural areas or less populous states, accessing your decree might require longer wait times due to limited staff or a backlog in digitizing records.
+For instance, Cook County, Illinois, one of the largest court systems in the country, can take up to six to eight weeks to process a request, depending on demand.4.
+Sealed Divorce Records: What You Need to Know

 Certain divorce records are sealed by the courts, either in full or in part, usually to protect the privacy of the individuals involved.
-According to the American Bar Association (source), around 5-10% of divorces involve sealed records, often in cases concerning:
+According to the American Bar Association (source), around 5-10% of divorces involve sealed records, often in cases concerning:- High-profile individuals whose personal lives may attract public attention.

 - Confidential business information that could impact financial interests.